michaelstaake/ServerStatus/README.md

-# Wag Websites Server Status
+# ServerStatus by Michael Staake

 A simple PHP-based server status dashboard for monitoring and displaying uptime and status of multiple servers.